fang2hou/RitsuLife/README.md

 # RitsuLife
-Anonymous schedule &amp; chat  iOS app designed for students from Ritsumeikan Univ.
+Anonymous schedule &amp; chat  iOS app designed for students in Ritsumeikan Univ.

 # About project
 This application is written by Swift.